Tulsa holds off UConn 79-75 in overtime for 5th straight win - WHIZ News

 It was 61-58 when Jackson leaped to block Christian Vital’s 3-point attempt from the left baseline with 3.4 seconds left, but was called for a foul.

-The senior guard hit the first two before a Tulsa timeout, then calmly hit the third in front of a silent arena to tie the game.
+Vital, who was just 3 of 14 from the floor, hit the first two foul shots before a Tulsa timeout, then calmly hit the third in front of a silent arena to tie the game.

+“Great effort, toughness, grit, can’t make up for not having the ability just to have a guy or two that down the stretch of a game can just take hold of it,” UConn coach Dan Hurley said.

-Tulsa scored the first six points of extra time with a layup, an ally-oop dunk and pair of free throws and held off the Huskies the rest of the way.
+Tulsa scored the first six points of extra time on a layup by Rachal, an alley-oop dunk by Jackson and pair of free throws from Igbanu, then held off the Huskies the rest of the way.

 The Hurricane made all five of their shots in overtime and were 8 of 10 from the foul line.